Haik Hovsepian Mehr: Arresting two suspects

 On July 5, 1994, two women were arrested by the state.
 While the Iranian state blamed the People's Mujahedin of Iran for Mehr's murder, United Nations Special Rapporteur on the question of religious intolerance Abdelfattah Amor made a visit to Iran in 1995 where he was able to speak freely in Evin prison with the women charged.
-Amor concluded in his UN report that the Iranian Government had apparently decided to execute Bishop Hovsepian Mehr and two other Christian leaders in order not only to discredit the Mujahedin organization by declaring it responsible for those crimes, but also, to decapitate the Protestant community.
+Amor concluded in his UN report that the Iranian Government had apparently decided to execute Bishop Hovsepian Mehr and two other Evangelical Protestant leaders in order not only to discredit the Mujahedin organization by declaring it responsible for those crimes, but also, to decapitate the Protestant community.

 Legacy

-Takoosh and her four children (Rebekkah, Joseph, Gilbert, and Andre) eventually migrated to California, to be surrounded by a large diaspora of Armenians and Persians, including family members and friends from Tehran.
+Takoosh and her four children (Rebekkah, Joseph, Gilbert, and Andre) eventually migrated to California, surrounded by a large diaspora of Armenians and Iranians, including family members and friends from Tehran.
 Takoosh and her children are frequently asked to speak at conferences, and their children are in different Christian ministries.
 Haik's brothers, who work as pastors, are also ministering outside Iran.